 - Be a good role model for other direct care workers

 Anne Rabin, Nominator

 Our Alliance members employ outstanding staff.
-We know this because at least one Alliance member employee has won a Caregiving Award for the past several years.
+We know this because at least one Alliance member employee has won a Spotlight Award for the past several years.

 Advocacy Voices Institute

 Because of Linda's recognition as an inspirational caregiver, she was chosen to attend Voices Institute National Leadership Program sponsored by the Direct Care Alliance.
 The DCA's Voices Institute helps direct care workers and other advocates develop their leadership, advocacy, and organizational development skills, so they can advocate more effectively for better direct care jobs.
 The Direct Care Alliance selects direct care worker leaders for this intensive, week-long retreat, where they learn about advocacy, fundraising, organizational development, message development, and more.